lightbits/lightbits.github.io/euler2/euler2.markdown

 So here's one solution....

-We use Euler angles to express a small rotation around an absolute rotation matrix (like the 'default orientation' we talked about earlier):
+We use Euler angles to express an 'offset' around an absolute rotation matrix (one like the default orientation we talked about earlier):

     R = Rz(rz)*Ry(ry)*Rx(rx) * R0

-To keep the Euler angles close to the origin (and prevent gimbal lock), we 'reset' them to zero after each step of gradient descent by left-multiplying the absolute matrix with the local matrix, giving a new stationary rotation for the next step:
+But to keep the Euler angles close to zero (and prevent gimbal lock), we 'reset' the offset to zero after each step of gradient descent by left-multiplying the offset rotation with the absolute rotation, and using that as the stationary point for the next step:

     update_parameters(R0, tx,ty,tz):
-        dedrx = (E(euler(+drx, 0, 0)*R0, [tx, ty, tz]) -
+        // Find the gradient by finite differences dedrx = (E(euler(+drx, 0, 0)*R0, [tx, ty, tz]) -
                  E(euler(-drx, 0, 0)*R0, [tx, ty, tz])) / 2drx
         dedry = (E(euler(0, +dry, 0)*R0, [tx, ty, tz]) -